espressoj/BreakTime/README.md

 * How many minutes between the breaks?
 * ID of the YouTube video to show (press enter for default):

-With the last input, the timer will start and your break times will announced when the timer goes off.
-The default video is set as "Parov Stelar - Ragtime Cat ft Lilja Bloom (Lunch Break) ft.
-NEILAND.".
+With the last input, the timer will start and your break times will be announced when the timer goes off.
+The default video is set as *Parov Stelar - Ragtime Cat ft Lilja Bloom (Lunch Break) ft.
+NEILAND.*.
 The video is 00:03:24.

 The purpose of the program is to remind you to get up out of your chair and exercise, dance, stretch, or just move around!